OUR ENVIRONMENTAL POLICY

 • Use of 100% renewable or offset electricity for The Bothy Society offices and home working spaces

-• Continuous development of our sustainability policy and actions.
+• Continuous development of our sustainability policy and actions

 • Using green transport methods during workday and business travel

-• Using branchless, digital banking
+• Using branchless, digital banking with institutions committed to sustainable finance

 Manufacture and Sales

-• Organic and sustainable merchandise
+• Organic and sustainable merchandise using ethically sourced materials

 • Reduction in plastic packaging in CD and vinyl manufacture